pibuxd/competitive-programming/README.md

 # Algorithmics stuff

-These are my solutions from algorithms from the following websites:
+These are my solutions from the following websites:

 ## Table of Contents